sous-chefs/elasticsearch/README.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default the SSL and authenticate are false, the port is 3333 and the listening is based on
+By default the SSL is false, the port is 3333 and the listening is based on
 ip address.

 If you want to change the listening port, or use the FQDN for the listening address you can set the default